dmfbsh/salop/_data_source/Shropshire_Notebook-History.md

 ## The Church of England is Established

+n 1534 Parliament passed the Act of Supremacy which defined the right of Henry VIII to be supreme head on earth of the Church of England, thereby severing ecclesiastical links with Rome.

 # Header: 1536 AD to 1541 AD

 ## The Dissolution of the Monasteries